Dangerous plants and insects for dogs

 1. Keep your garden safe: Remove poisonous plants from your garden or make sure your dog can't get to them.

 By being aware of these dangers and taking precautions, you can ensure your dog stays safe and healthy during the summer months.
-Enjoy the beautiful weather and take good care of your sweet dog!
+Enjoy the beautiful weather and take good care of your beloved dog!